Understanding your energy usage

 As far as your direct debit is concerned (if you pay by this method), you should leave it as it stands.
 Don’t cancel it.
 Your new supplier will tell you what’s going to happen regarding future payments.

-Yes, you’ll go onto a tariff run by the new supplier.
+Yes.
+You’ll go onto a tariff run by the new supplier.
 This will be called a ‘deemed’ tariff, which simply means you haven’t chosen it – it’s been allocated to you.
+It won’t be identical to your former tariff.

 The price of the deemed tariff will be subject to commercial negotiations between Ofgem and the companies bidding for your old supplier’s business.